Tools and Resources

 Making Public Programs Work for Communities of Color: An Action Kit for Community Leaders, Minority Health Initiatives Department, Families USA, January 2006, provides community leaders with the information, tools, and resources necessary to engage in health advocacy and improve the health and well-being of their communities.

-Patient-Centered Communication for Vulnerable Populations, the Ethical Force Program, American Medical Association (AMA).
+Patient-Centered Communication, the Ethical Force Program, American Medical Association (AMA).
 This program provides a set of measures for health care organizations to address patient-centered communication for vulnerable populations.

-Crosswalk (PDF), the Office of Minority Health (OMH) National Culturally and Linguistically Appropriate Services (CLAS) Standards crosswalked to the Joint Commission 2006 Standards for Hospitals, Ambulatory, Behavioral Health, Long Term Care, and Home Care.
+Crosswalk (PDF),the Office of Minority Health (OMH) National Culturally and Linguistically Appropriate Services (CLAS) Standards crosswalked to the Joint Commission 2014 Standards for Hospitals, Ambulatory, Behavioral Health, Long Term Care, and Home Care.

 Joint Commission 2006 Hospital Requirements Related to the Provision of Culturally and Linguistically Appropriate Health Care (PDF), Joint Commission on Accreditation of Healthcare Organizations, 2006.